adrianomartino/CRUDo/README.md

 I decide today to start working on it again as I believe it might have a shot as an alternative PHP framework.

------- Main Goal -------
+------ Objectives -------

-The main goals are:

-- Consolidate php language by creating new classes and functions to handle the mess
+- Consolidate PHP language by creating new classes and functions to handle the mess
 - Provide a system with automatically fewer http requests
 - Provide a system that is easily adaptable to different DB structures
 - Have a complex website up and running in minutes (provided HTML/CSS has been written)